Common Pitfalls to Avoid When Migrating to the Cloud

 The solution for this issue is to take all the best practices the team knows about data center migrations and other consolidation efforts and apply them to the cloud migration projects.
 Using a dependency map can significantly streamline the planning phase while also providing leaders with a complete and accurate view of the entire landscape.

 Migrating to the cloud doesn’t happen overnight.
 In fact, when a company starts migrating data, executives find out that it’s slower than initially expected.

-Solving this issue is even simpler and it’s related to the first pitfall mentioned above.
+Solving this issue is even simpler and it’s one of the common pitfalls in coud migration mentioned above.
 Once again, understanding all the specific elements that a cloud migration involves is mandatory.
 Knowing the bandwidth and the potential delays before the migration will provide IT teams the essential insights to start allocating resources more realistic.

 Teams Continue to Operate in Silos